IgorQueiroz23031988/House-Sales-Data-Anaysis-and-Insights/README.md

 Link for the streamlit app: <https://house-rocket-insight-project.herokuapp.com/>

+![HOUSE’S BUY AND SALES DATA ANALYSIS AND INSIGHTS.png]

 1. Business Understanding/Problem.<h1>

 House Rocket is a company which main porpoise is obtains profit buying and selling houses localized at King County, state of Seattle, USA.